Rights and Resilience in Communities

 Quick Risk Estimation (QRE)

-This tool from the United Nations Office for Disaster Risk Reduction (UNDRR) will help you to identify and understand current and future risks, stressors, and other threats to human and physical assets in the area where you operate.
+This tool from the United Nations Office for Disaster Risk Reduction (UNDRR) can help you to identify and understand current and future risks, stressors, and other threats to human and physical assets in the area where you operate.
 Using a multi-stakeholder engagement process, as well as the hazards classifications outlined by the UNDRR, the tool provides a dashboard-style risk assessment to highlight primary and associated perils based on user input.

 Building Inclusive Communities cover